Mitigating optimistic bias in entropic risk estimation and optimization: Introduction

 Since the seminal work by \cite{Föllmer_Schied_2002}, which established the axiomatic foundations for convex risk measures, there has been growing interest in quantitative risk management using convex law-invariant risk measures, such as the entropic risk measure.
-Unlike coherent risk measures, like Conditional Value at Risk \citep[CVaR --][]{Artzner_Delbaen_1999}, convex law-invariant risk measures allow for non-linear variation in risk with the size of a position.
+Unlike coherent risk measures such as Conditional Value at Risk (CVaR), convex law-invariant risk measures allow risk to vary nonlinearly with the size of a position.